Tai Kang

-Tai Kang (太康) was the third king of the Xia dynasty.
+Tai Kang (太康 (Tài Kāng, T'ai-k'ang)) was the third king of the Xia dynasty.
 He was the son of the king Qi of Xia and paternal grandson of Yu the Great and his queen Nu Jiao.

 Biography

 Tai Kang loved to hunt and did not rule well.

 According to the Bamboo Annals, Tai Kang took the throne in the year of Guiwei.
 His capital was in Zhenxun (斟鄩).
 In his first year, while he went hunting beyond the Luo River, Houyi came and occupied Zhenxin.
 Tai Kang died 4 years later, or according to the book Lushi, 10 years later.

 According to Records of the Grand Historian, he ruled about 19 years and lost his regime.
 "Taiping Yulan" claims he was a tyrant who ruled for 29 years, then lost his regime and vanished.

 He was succeeded by his brother Zhong Kang and nephew Xiang of Xia.

 In some sources, Tai Kang was drowned in a lake.